kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - The response I screenshot felt like my *desperate need* for help was being shut down.
 - If I had followed his advice, I'd have been porn-mincemeat.
 - In the end, I went elsewhere with some of my devices, but I kept the best stuff back because I didn't trust anyone in the Comunidad Valenciana at that point.
-- I still have it.
+- I still have them.

 ### The woman at Nowhere